Mandopop: 1950s–1960s: The Hong Kong era

 During the 1970s and early 1980s, a different generation of Taiwanese singers and/or songwriters such as Chyi Yu, Hou Dejian, and Lo Ta-yu emerged, some of whom were influenced by folk rock and whose music may be termed "campus folk music".
 One of the most successful songs of the era was Lo Ta-yu's 1985 song "Tomorrow Will Be Better", which was inspired by the American song "We Are the World" and originally performed by 60 singers.
-It quickly became a hit throughout Asia and established itself as a standard.
+It quickly became a hit throughout Chinese in Asia.
 Another song soon followed in 1986 in mainland China called "Let the World be filled with Love" (讓世界充滿愛).
 Hou Dejian's song "Descendants of the Dragon" (龍的傳人) also became an anthem for the period.
-Unlike previous eras dominated by female singers, male singers are now popular, and other popular male singers included Liu Wen-cheng and Dave Wong.
-Wong released his Chinese debut album A Game A Dream (一場遊戲一場夢), which sold over 500,000-copies in December 1987.
-By around 1980, the term Mandopop began to be used for the Chinese popular music that had emerged in this period.
-Many Cantopop songs of the period were also sung in Mandarin by the same singers.
+Unlike previous eras dominated by female singers, male singers became popular.
+Other popular male singers included Liu Wen-cheng, Johnny Yin and Dave Wong.
+Wong released his debut album A Game A Dream (一場遊戲一場夢), which sold over 700,000-copies in three months in December 1987.

+By around 1980, the term Mandopop began to be used for the Chinese popular music that had emerged in this period, and by the mid-1980s, Taiwan's booming music industry was the source of around 90% of Mandopop sold in Southeast Asia.

-In South East Asia, popular local stars from the late 60s to the 80s included Sakura Teng (樱花), Zhang Xiaoying (張小英) and Lena Lim (林竹君) from Singapore, and Wong Shiau Chuen (黃曉君) and Lee Yee (李逸) from Malaysia.
+In South East Asia, popular local stars from the late 60s to the 80s included Sakura Teng (樱花), Chang Siao Ying (張小英) and Lena Lim (林竹君) from Singapore, and Wong Shiau Chuen (黃曉君) and Lee Yee (李逸) from Malaysia.
 Some such as Lena Lim achieved some success outside the region, and the local labels also signed singers from outside the region such as Long Piao-Piao (龍飄飄) from Taiwan.
 The recording industry in Singapore in particular thrived.
 In 1979, Singapore launched the Speak Mandarin Campaign to promote the use of Mandarin over the range of Chinese dialects spoken by various segments of the ethnic-Chinese population.
 Mandarin songs, already a strong presence on radio stations and on television, further eroded the popularity of Hokkien and Cantonese songs in the media.
 In the 1980s, a genre of Mandarin ballads called xinyao developed in Singapore by singers/songwriters such as Liang Wern Fook.